 Hiestand spent two seasons as a defensive graduate assistant at the University of Notre Dame (2014-15), primarily working with the defensive line after holding roles as a graduate assistant at Florida International University in 2013 and Miami (Ohio) University in 2012, working with the defense and special teams.

 The Mundelein, Ill., native played linebacker for Illinois State University, graduating in 2011.
-Hiestand is married to his wife, Emily.
-His father, Harry, is the offensive line coach at Notre Dame.
+Hiestand is married to his wife, Emily, and the couple has two daughters, Winnie and Daisy.
+His father, Harry, retired in February 2023 after a 40-year coaching career, including seven seasons as an NFL coach with the Chicago Bears.